uctrees/uctrees-www/background.md

 decades](https://doi.org/10.1038/nature12914) or even centuries.

 This is roughly the equivalent of the emissions from [10 UK households in one year](https://www.theccc.org.uk).
-Recent work suggests that the earth has the potential to [sustain a trillion more trees](https://science.sciencemag.org/content/365/6448/76) planted in approximately 900 million hectares of currently denuded land, with a carbon
+It is widely accepted that protecting old growth forests and restoring degraded areas is a highly effective approach for mitigating climate change.
+One controversial paper suggests that the Earth has the potential to [sustain a trillion more trees](https://science.sciencemag.org/content/365/6448/76) planted in approximately 900 million hectares of currently denuded land, with a carbon